IsaiahTek/notifyc-react/README.md

 // or _app.tsx (Next.js Pages Router)
 // or main.tsx (Vite/CRA)

-import { initializeNotifications } from '@synq/notifications-react';
+import { initializeNotifications } from 'notifyc-react';

 // Initialize on client side
 if (typeof window !== 'undefined') {